cthoyt/zenodo-client/docs/source/usage.rst

 Manually controlling publication of a record
 --------------------------------------------

 The following example creates a new deposit for a record and uses the pre-reserved DOI before uploading files but does not publish the record, allowing manual editing in the Zenodo UI.

 .. code-block:: python

     from pathlib import Path
-    from zenodo_client import Creator, Metadata, create_zenodo, update_zenodo, publish_zenodo
+    from zenodo_client import (
+        Creator,
+        Metadata,
+        create_zenodo,
+        update_zenodo,
+        publish_zenodo,
+    )

     HERE = Path(__file__).parent.resolve()